Limiting the number of R Threads

 R is single threaded, meaning that R can only execute one instruction at a time.
 This makes developing web applications in R which users expect to be highly performant hard.
 Long running computations will prevent multiple users from viewing your site concurrently.

-There are a few design suggestions explored in that can make a large impact, however, the IQSS Shiny toolchain enables basic concurrency for your Shiny applications through the use of load balancing.
+There are a few design suggestions explored in Best Practices that can make a large impact, however, the IQSS Shiny toolchain enables basic concurrency for your Shiny applications through the use of load balancing.

 The Shiny IQSS toolchain launches as many R processes as there are CPUs, divided by two.
 Shiny by itself takes up around 60 to 100MiB of memory without performing any work, so using a 1:1 mapping of R process to CPU would most likely result in an out of memory error in most cases.